rituvesh/course-jpms/02-multiple-modules/README.md

 (The leading `./` is required because otherwise the module system does not accept the asterisk.)

+As in _01 Single Module_, Maven simply does the right thing.
+Additionally, the build is configured to copy all modules it builds into the `mods` folder.
+You can check with `jar --describe-module` to see their descriptors.

 ### Launch The Application

 **Create a script `run.sh` that runs the application.**

+Somewhat inconveniently, `mvn exec:exec` now needs to be executed in the `monitor` directory.
+Have a look at the `exec-maven-plugin` configuration in and **adapt it to use the module path and set an initial module** as in _01 Single Module_.
+If you can't get it to work, you can remove the entire plugin configuration - the project will inherit the correct configuration from a parent POM.

 ### Break The Application